-Does your company page highlight what your products and services are?
+Does your company page on LinkedIn highlight what your products and services are?

 Are you making the most of LinkedIn for your business?